 And let’s be honest, with some emails it happens.

 And let’s not forget about the main role of promotional emails which is “to drive results.”
 No brand wants emails that only look nice.
 They want emails that will convert their customers, drive traffic, and engage their audience.

-And that’s probably the main reason why you should pay decent attention while designing your newsletter.
+And that’s probably the main reason why you should pay decent attention while designing and planning your newsletter.

 So what should you do to build compelling messages without losing the aesthetic appeal of your email newsletter design?

 Keep reading to learn how to design a newsletter, what the main elements are, key newsletter design guidelines, and trends for 2020.